yalmip/yalmip.github.io/_posts/examples/2016-09-17-polytopicgeometry.md

   thumb: lofberg.jpg
 ---

 The toolboxes YALMIP and [MPT] were initially developed independently, but have over the years seen more and more integration.
-Several functionalities in [MPT] require YALMIP, and several functionalities in YALMIP require [MPT].
+Several functionalities in [MPT] require YALMIP, and several functionalities in YALMIP require [mpt](/solver/mpt).

 In this article, we will look at some examples where we use a combination of YALMIP and [MPT] commands, and we will also illustrate how some operations in [MPT] can be done using YALMIP code only, and vice versa.

 ### Plotting polytopes

 A cornerstone in [MPT] is the library for definition and manipulation of polytopes.
-Let us define a random polytope, and plot it using [MPT].
+Let us define a random polytope, and plot it using [mpt](/solver/mpt).

 ````matlab
 A = randn(10,2);